SiliconLabs/bluetooth_applications/bluetooth_soc_blinky_sparkfun_thingplus/README.md

 ## Overview ##

 This example application is the "Hello World" of Bluetooth Low Energy (BLE).
 It will also provide a starting point for developers who are interested in developing BLE applications with the SparkFun Thing Plus Matter Board.
 It allows a BLE central device to control the LED on the mainboard via write operations from a GATT client.
 It also can receive button press notifications when the external button state changes (pressed or released).
-This example will not be supported directly from the Silabs' GSDK, but users will be able to download it from GitHub.
+This example will not be supported directly by Silicon Labs' GSDK, but users will be able to download it from GitHub.

 ## Gecko SDK Suite version ##